fabiog1901/pgworkload/workloads/kv.md

 Run a KV workload with 3 value columns (STRING, BYTES and INT) with a mix of selects (80%), updates (10%) and upserts.

-Please note, the KV workload expects the key column to be called `k` and the first of the value columns to be callec `v`.
+Please note, the KV workload expects the key column to be called `k` and the first of the value columns to be called `v`.
 Any additional column might be called with any name.

 Also, the UPDATE command only updates the `v` column.